wp-plugins/portfolio-gallery/readme.txt

 Possibility of adding various portfolios

-Possibility of adding various images for each portfolio
+Possibility of adding various images for each portfolio gallery

 Elegant design